 Green Acres is San Antonio’s newest amusement park.
 Green Acres features the best of both worlds; a rural setting but still inside 1604 for easy access from all parts of San Antonio.
 Attractions include two-18 hole Miniature Golf Courses, Fast Go Karts, Paintball field, Bumper Boats with water squirters, Water Wars, Trampoline Thing, Batting Cages, Mining Sluice and Animaland to stuff and dress different animals of your choice.
 There is also a great game room and a full-service snack bar.
 The facility is super clean with a great family atmosphere.
 Green Acres, Home of “Dimples, where the party begins and the fun never ends.”

 Kiddie Park has been a San Antonio staple since it opened its gates in 1925.
 The park features an original 1918 carousel and various nostalgic rides.
 The park is widely known as the oldest of its kind in the nation and kids enjoy it immensely.
 This iconic park has entertained generations of San Antonians and continues to be a favorite for birthdays.
-There is now a second location open.
 Check out Kiddie Park PicaPica, located at 910 SE Military Dr inside of PicaPica Plaza on the Southside.
 PicaPica is an indoor location featuring rides, games, bounce houses, and an arcade!